Sega Ages

 is a series of video game ports, remakes, and compilations published by Sega.
 It consists of Sega arcade games and home console games, typically those for the Sega Genesis and Master System.
 The series was launched on the Sega Saturn in 1996.
-Entries were published for the PlayStation 2 as Sega Ages 2500, a reference to its bargain ¥2500 price point.
+Entries were published for the PlayStation 2 as Sega Ages 2500, a reference to its ¥2500 price point.
 The series later came to the Xbox 360 and PlayStation 3 as Sega Ages Online, and finally to the Nintendo Switch as simply Sega Ages.
 The name Sega Ages is a palindrome, with "Ages" being "Sega" backwards — this was previously used by Sega in European marketing strategies from the late 1980s to early 1990s.

 The Sega Saturn and PlayStation 2 releases usually feature a singular game alongside extras such as remakes or developer info, and sold at a low price point.
 Most of these releases were exclusive to Japan.
-Three games in the Sega Saturn series - Space Harrier, Out Run and After Burner II - were selected for Sega Ages Vol. 1, released in Europe in 1996 and in North America in 1997.
+Three games in the Sega Saturn series - Space Harrier, Out Run and After Burner II - were selected for Sega Ages Volume 1, released in Europe in 1996 and in North America in 1997.
 Several games in the PlayStation 2 series were released in Europe and North America as part of the Sega Classics Collection compilation in 2005.
-The PlayStation 2 series was initially developed by 3D Ages, a collaborative effort between Sega and D3 Publisher, however Sega would soon develop the games in-house following the departure of D3 Publisher from the project.
+The PlayStation 2 series was initially developed by 3D Ages, a collaborative effort between Sega and D3 Publisher, but Sega would soon develop the games in-house following the departure of D3 Publisher from the project.

 Games

 Sega Ages (Sega Saturn)

 The first Sega Ages series was released in 1996 for the Sega Saturn in Japan and concluded in 1998.
-Although the majority of the titles in this series remained exclusive to Japan, three games from the line - Out Run, Space Harrier and After Burner II, would be compiled into the video game compilation Sega Ages Vol. 1, released in Europe in 1996 by Sega itself and in North America in 1997 by Working Designs under their Spaz imprint.
+Although the majority of the titles in this series remained exclusive to Japan, three games from the line - Out Run, Space Harrier and After Burner II, would be compiled into the video game compilation Sega Ages Volume 1, released in Europe in 1996 by Sega itself and Sega Ages released in North America in 1997 by Working Designs under their Spaz imprint.
 Despite the title, no additional volumes would be released in these territories.
+Due to development technicalities at Working Designs, they had to make a sacrifice to Out Run by removing the original arcade music from the disc so that all three games could fit.
+The game would still contain the arrangement version of the music.
+Reasons for the removal are explained in the developer / translator notes at the back of the manual.